PrincetonUniversity/slurm_mnist/README.md

-Once this command completes, as long as you have the `anaconda3` module loaded (current session only, you'll note that we load it in the Slurm script `mnist.cmd`), you'll have access to `conda` and can use it to access the Python virtual environment you just created:
+Once this command completes, as long as you have the `anaconda3` module loaded (current session only, you'll note that we load it in the Slurm script `mnist.cmd`), you'll have access to `conda` and can use it to access the Python virtual environment you just created.
+Note that matplotlib is required for this tutorial but it is not needed in general and can be omitted.

+Activate the conda environment:

 ```
 conda activate tf-gpu